 2016 Water Refunding Bonds - In 2016 the City issued \$3,945,000 of Water Revenue Refunding Bonds.
 The proceeds of the issue were used to refinance the 2007 USDA Water Certificate of Participation.
 Interest on the Bond is payable semi-annually on November 1 and June 1 each year, with stated interest rates ranging from 2.00% to 4.00% per annum for an average coupon rate of 3.38%.
 Principal is paid annually on June 1.
-Pursuant to the provisions of the Bond agreement, the City has established a Rate Stabilization Fund and made an initial deposit of \$500,000 in fiscal year 2016-17, the fund has a current ending balance of \$135,000 at June 30, 2021.
+Pursuant to the provisions of the Bond agreement, the City has established a Rate Stabilization Fund and made an initial deposit of \$500,000 in fiscal year 2016-17, the fund has a current ending balance of \$135,000 at June 30, 2022.
 Debt service is secured by a pledge of net revenues of the City's Water System.
-The City covenants that it shall produce revenues sufficient in each fiscal year to provide gross revenues which are sufficient to pay all water operation and maintenance costs and all bond installment payments and produce net water revenues equal to at least 1.25 times debt service coming due and payable during such fiscal year.
-The City is in compliance with those covenants as of June 30, 2021.
-Cash basis bonds debt service paid during the fiscal year ended June 30, 2021 totaled \$328,032.
-Total water system net revenues calculated in accordance with the covenants were \$815,161 and net revenue available for debt service was 2.49 times debt service at June 30, 2021.
+The City covenants that it shall prescribe, revise and collect such charges for the services and facilities of the water system which shall produce revenues sufficient in each fiscal year to provide gross revenues which are sufficient to pay all water operation and maintenance costs and all bond installment payments and produce net water revenues equal to at least 1.25 times debt service coming due and payable during such fiscal year.
+The City is in compliance with those covenants as of June 30, 2022.
+Cash basis bonds debt service paid during the fiscal year ended June 30, 2022 totaled \$331,936.
+Total water system net revenues calculated in accordance with the covenants were \$684,086 and net revenue available for debt service was 2.06 times debt service at June 30, 2022.

 2016 Wastewater Refunding Bonds - In 2016 the City issued \$3,415,000 of Wastewater Revenue Refunding Bonds.
 The proceeds of the issue were used for refinance of the 2008 USDA Sewer Loan Payable.
 Interest on the Bond is payable semi-annually on February 15 and August 15 each year, with stated interest rates ranging from 2.00% to 4.00% per annum for an average coupon rate of 3.38%.
 Principal is paid annually on August 15.
 The City covenants that it shall prescribe, revise and collect such charges for the services and facilities of the sewer system which shall produce revenues sufficient in each fiscal year to provide gross revenues which are sufficient to pay all sewer operation and maintenance costs and all bond installment payments and produce net sewer revenues equal to at least 1.25 times debt service coming due and payable during such fiscal year.
-The City is in compliance with those covenants as of June 30, 2021.
-Cash basis bond debt service paid during the fiscal year ended June 30, 2021 totaled \$180,338.
-Total sewer system net revenues calculated in accordance with the covenants were \$588,145 and net revenue available for debt service was 3.26 times debt service at June 30, 2021.
+The City is in compliance with those covenants as of June 30, 2022.
+Cash basis bond debt service paid during the fiscal year ended June 30, 2022 totaled \$179,213.
+Total sewer system net revenues calculated in accordance with the covenants were \$661,678 and net revenue available for debt service was 3.69 times debt service at June 30, 2022.

-2019 Water Solar Project Equipment Lease - See 2019 Solar Project Equipment Lease under Governmental Activity Long Term Debt for general terms of the lease agreement.
-The portion of the total lease liability allocated to the Water Enterprise Fund is \$2,533,908.
+2019 Water Solar Project Financed Purchase - See 2019 Solar Project Financed Purchase under Governmental Activity Long Term Debt for general terms of the purchase agreement.
+The portion of the total liability allocated to the Water Enterprise Fund is \$2,533,908.

-2019 Wastewater Solar Project Equipment Lease - See 2019 Solar Project Equipment Lease under Governmental Activity Long Term Debt for general terms of the lease agreement.
-The portion of the total lease liability allocated to the Wastewater Enterprise Fund is \$1,575,312.
+2019 Wastewater Solar Project Financed Purchase - See 2019 Solar Project Finance Purchased under Governmental Activity Long Term Debt for general terms of the purchase agreement.
+The portion of the total liability allocated to the Wastewater Enterprise Fund is \$1,575,312.